Obtain OAuth Credentials¶

 This procedure assumes that you have the following prerequisites:

 Seat license.
-You must have access to a seat on the Verizon Media DSP.
+Verizon Media requires you to have a seat on the Verizon Media DSP.

 Valid email address.
-You must provide an email address.
+Provide an email address.
 If you have access to the Verizon Media DSP console, do not use the same email address that you use to log into the UI.
-If you are an Oath/Yahoo employee, do not use your
+If you are a a Verizon Media/Yahoo employee, do not use your corporate email address.

 Step 1: Request API Access to the Seat¶